-Below we present for your consideration the full text of Mr. Demirtas' speech, which is the subject of a case where freedom of expression and the right to politics are under trial.
+Please find below the full text of Mr Demirtas' speech, which is the subject of this case where freedom of expression and the right to politics are under trial.

-Pervin Buldan - Sezai Temelli
+Pervin Buldan - Sezai Temelli HDP Co-chairs

-HDP Co-chairs

-Ps: The statements of Mr Demirtas that are quoted in the indictment are written in bold.
+Ps: The statements of Mr Demirtaş that are quoted in the indictment are written in bold.